aruship4/recipe-project/README.md

 Alternative (H1) = There is a dfference in average ratings between high protein and low protein recipes (mu high protein - mu low protein > 0)

-Test statistic: We used the difference in mean average ratings between high-protein and low-protein recipes as our test statistic
+Test statistic: We used the difference in mean average ratings between high-protein and low-protein recipes as our test statistic (high - low)

-Method

-We performed a permutation test by randomly shuffling the high/low protein labels 1000 times to simulate the distribution of mean differences under the null hypothesis.
+Method: We performed a permutation test by randomly shuffling the high/low protein labels 5000 times to simulate the distribution of mean differences under the null hypothesis.

-Results
+### Results

+<iframe
+  src="assets/file-hypothesis_test.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

-The observed difference in mean ratings was [insert observed difference], indicated by the red line in the plot below.
-The resulting p-value from the permutation test was [insert p-value].
+The observed difference in mean ratings was -0.025375283811557736, indicated by the red line in the plot below.
+The resulting p-value from the permutation test was 1.0

-Interpretation
+If p_value < 0.05: “We reject H0 at α = 0.05.
+The data provide evidence that high-protein recipes get higher average ratings than low-protein recipes.”

+If p_value >= 0.05: “We fail to reject H0 at α = 0.05.
+The data do not provide strong evidence that high-protein recipes get higher average ratings than low-protein recipes.”
+Caveat: This is an observational analysis: confounding variables (recipe type, sweetness, ingredient quality) could explain part of any observed relationship.

-Since the p-value is [less/greater] than 0.05, we [reject/fail to reject] the null hypothesis.
-This suggests that high-protein recipes [tend to / do not tend to] receive higher average ratings compared to low-protein recipes.
-While there is [some evidence / no strong evidence] of a positive relationship between protein content and ratings, other factors such as recipe type, sweetness, or preparation complexity may also influence ratings.
+Since the p-value is **greater** than 0.05, we **fail to reject** the null hypothesis.
+This suggests that high-protein recipes do not receive higher average ratings compared to low-protein recipes.

 Visualization

 We created a box plot comparing the distribution of average ratings for high-protein vs. low-protein recipes.
 The plot shows the spread of ratings and any noticeable differences in median ratings between the two groups.

 ## Prediction Problem

 Prediction Problem: Predict the protein level of recipes.